 Due to this fact, a lot of these items are nowadays referred to as Apple products, not by their individual names.

-While Coca-Cola focused on creating the most dominant product in beverage industry, Apple decided to promote all their products together by raising brand awareness.
+While Coca-Cola focused on creating the most dominant product in beverage industry, Apple decided to promote all their products together thus raising their brand awareness.

 In the end, both approaches make sense.

 However, there are certain things that you should know when creating content to engage your consumers’ market.

 Brand storytelling is a different story.